gateio/gateapi-csharp/docs/OptionsApi.md

             Configuration config = new Configuration();
             config.BasePath = "https://api.gateio.ws/api/v4";
             var apiInstance = new OptionsApi(config);
-            var underlying = "BTC_USDT";  // string | Underlying (Obtained by listing underlying endpoint)
+            var underlying = "BTC_USDT";  // string | Underlying (Obtained by listing underlying endpoint).
-            var limit = 100;  // int? | Maximum number of records to be returned in a single list (optional)  (default to 100) var from = 1547706332;  // long? | Start timestamp  Specify start time, time format is Unix timestamp.
+            var limit = 100;  // int? | Maximum number of records to be returned in a single list. (optional)  (default to 100) var from = 1547706332;  // long? | Start timestamp  Specify start time, time format is Unix timestamp.
 If not specified, it defaults to (the data start time of the time range actually returned by to and limit) (optional) var to = 1547706332;  // long? | Termination Timestamp  Specify the end time.
-If not specified, it defaults to the current time, and the time format is a Unix timestamp (optional) var interval = "5m";  // string | Interval time between data points (optional)  (default to 5m)
+If not specified, it defaults to the current time, and the time format is a Unix timestamp (optional) var interval = "5m";  // string | Interval time between data points. (optional)  (default to 5m)

             try
             {
-                // Mark price candlesticks of an underlying List<FuturesCandlestick> result = apiInstance.ListOptionsUnderlyingCandlesticks(underlying, limit, from, to, interval);
+                // Mark price candlesticks of an underlying.
+                List<FuturesCandlestick> result = apiInstance.ListOptionsUnderlyingCandlesticks(underlying, limit, from, to, interval);
                 Debug.WriteLine(result);
             }